The Stamford Historical Society

 In the collection of The Stamford Urban Redevelopment Commission (URC), as recently described, we discovered photos from the dedication of the Kiwanis Park between Atlantic and Lower Summer Street, the first completed urban renewal project in downtown Stamford.
 The then First Lady, Lady Bird Johnson, officially opened the park, situated next to the Palace Theater, and pressed the switch that unleashed the fountain.
 (Today you will find a completely different park, redesigned when the Palace Theater was renovated a few years ago.)

-The Advocate gave the event full coverage, reproduced here (PDF files, zoom where needed):
+The Advocate gave the event full coverage (PDF files):

 Below are images of the event courtesy the URC.
 Readers are encouraged to fill in the missing gaps as far as identifying people is concerned.
 Please e-mail the webmaster.